 I'm Katrina and I really love textiles.
 I love how they are integrated into our lives in the most intimate places, from our underwear to our grandmother's quilt.
 I love how they can be used as a metaphor for how we interact with each other.
 The mindful processes used to make them which give time to think.
 How they can be used as a fine arts medium or a way to make a scarf to keep yourself warm.
 I love the rich history in every part of the world, and the exciting things makers are creating right now.

-I'm originally from Prince Edward Island, I attended Nova Scotia College of Art and Design (NSCAD) University in Halifax, Nova Scotia and received a Bachelor of Fine Arts in Textiles and Fashion.
+I'm originally from Prince Edward Island, Canada.
+I attended Nova Scotia College of Art and Design (NSCAD) University in Halifax, Nova Scotia and received a Bachelor of Fine Arts in Textiles and Fashion.
 I currently residing in Winnipeg, Manitoba.